ShaneCupid/Pokedex/README.md

 This application is an online version of a PokeDex from the popular animated series Pokemon.
 This program was developed in JavaScript and fetches JSON data from pokeapi.co.
+The application allows users to search through 898 Pokemon and retrieve their information.

 ## Authors